linode/docs/docs/platform/linode-gpu/getting-started-with-gpu/index.md

 keywords: ["", "grub"]
 license: '[CC BY-ND 4.0](http://creativecommons.org/licenses/by-nd/4.0/)'
 aliases: []
-published: 2019-05-22
+published: 2019-06-05
 title: Getting Started With GPU Linodes
 modified_by:
   name: Linode
 ---

 The following guide will help you to get your dedicated GPU up and running on a number of popular distributions.
 In all cases where possible, this guide will use [NVIDIA's CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) to install the necessary NVIDIA driver.

+{{< note >}}
-For distributions like Debian 9 in which `CUDA` is not officially supported, the guide will show you how to manually install the NVIDIA driver only.
+For distributions like Debian 9 in which CUDA is not officially supported, visit the [Manual Install](#manual-install) section after completing the [Before You Begin](#before-you-begin) section to install the NVIDIA driver only.
+{{< /note >}}

 ## Before You Begin